 When you mention the word calisthenics, you may come to realize that not so many people know what it is exactly.
-The surprising thing is that most everyone you know has done calisthenics at some time in their life.
-Now let’s get into just what are calisthenics?
+The surprising thing is that almost everyone you know has done calisthenics at some time in their life.
+Now let’s get into just what is calisthenics?
 Let’s also take a look at what are the benefits of calisthenics.

 Calisthenics are exercises in the form of strength training that uses the weight of your own body.
 Calisthenic exercises are free body exercises performed with varying degrees of intensity (3).
 They are repetitive in nature and use the resistance of a person’s body to build strength, increase flexibility, increase agility, increase balance and coordination, increase aerobic conditioning as well as burn fat (14).
 Calisthenics can be used as the warm up or cool down exercises for another workout plan or they can be used as a workout plan all on their own.
 These exercises typically involve the movements that use large muscle groups.

 Are Calisthenics ‘Street Workouts’?

 Most people refer to them as ‘street workouts’.
 This is due to the fact that they can be done anywhere, at any time, by anybody.
 When you are into calisthenics, the world is your gym.
 Calisthenics utilizes gravity together with your bodyweight as leverages to improve your fitness level (10).
 Calisthenics are certainly not a new thing as we know that the Greeks were using them back in the day.
 In fact, the word calisthenics comes from two greek words, Kallos and Sthenos.
 Kallos means beauty and sthenos means strength.
 Examples of calisthenics are: pushups, crunches, jump rope, chin-ups, pullups, lunges, squats, bear crawls, mountain climbers and sit-ups (8).